Tom Green: Tomgreen.com: The Channel (2006–2011, 2015)

 In 2007, "Tom Green Live" won the 2007 TV Guide "Online Video Award" for Best Web Talk Show.
 In 2008, Tom Green's House Tonight won a 2007 Webby Award for "Best Variety Show".

 As host of the show, Green often plays the straight man while interviewing guests.
 There have been hundreds of shows with many notable guests including stars such as Adam Carolla, Val Kilmer, Thora Birch, Pamela Anderson, hip-hop artists Blackalicious and Xzibit, skateboarder Tony Hawk, former TRL host and talk show host Carson Daly, guitarist Dave Navarro, actor Crispin Glover, Digg.com founder Kevin Rose, comedic musician "Weird Al" Yankovic, as well as comedians Neil Hamburger, Andrew Dice Clay, Joe Rogan, and Andy Dick.
 The longest standard format show, in which Green interviewed Steve-O, ran for 3.5 hours and ended with Green drunk and Steve-O heavily intoxicated.
+Joe Rogan cites his appearance on Tom Green's show as the inspiration for his own podcast show, The Joe Rogan Experience which is currently one of the biggest podcasts in the world.

 When Green does not have guests, he has done many unconventional shows such as playing the saxophone for an hour, having a week dedicated to performing karaoke, or updating the viewers about The Channel while taking telephone and Skype calls.

 On his website, Green has talked about the substantial costs of continuing the online show and that The Channel may be gone in mid-2011 if it is not profitable by then.
 In 2011, Green ended the subscription service on his website and stated that his live show is on hiatus.
 Green also took down the TV studio that was in his living room.

 During the summer of 2015, Green brought back his web-o-vision show and hosts it daily from his studio in Burbank.